nsslabcuus/dochub/virus_analyze/2019-01-29-Application-API.md

 **inquiryCommandInfo**

-`inquiryCommandInfo(command)` is an API for user to get the command information.
+`inquiryCommandInfo(command)` is an API for the user to get the command information.
 The output is a dictionary data structure.

 output data structure:

-If this is a build-in Linux Command.
+If this is a built-in Linux Command.

 ```json
 {